Denoising and Multilinear Projected-Estimation of High-Dimensional Matrix-Variate Factor Time Series: Models and Methodology

 Let $\bp_{1,i\sbullet}$ be the $i$-th row vector of $\bP_1$.
 Define $\bSigma_{y,ij}(k)=\cov(\by_{i,t},\by_{j,t-k})$, $\bSigma_{xp,ij}(k)=\cov(\bX_t\bp_{1,i\sbullet}',\bX_{t-k}\bp_{1,j\sbullet}')$.
 Then, $\ba$ is an eigenvector of the matrix

 We observe that $\bM_1\bB_1=\bf 0$, that is, the columns of $\bB_1$ are the eigenvectors associated with the zero eigenvalues of $\bM_1$, and the front factor loading space $\mathcal{M}(\bA_1)$ is spanned by the eigenvectors corresponding to the $r_1$ non-zero eigenvalues of $\bM_1$.
 Equivalently, the space spanned by the first $r_1$ solutions to the problem (\ref{opm}) are just the front factor loading space $\mathcal{M}(\bA_1)$.
-Note that $\bM_1$ in (\ref{m1}) is the same as equations (10)-(11) in \cite{wang2018} because the factors are also assumed to be dynamically dependent therein.
-However, $\bM_1$ in (\ref{m1}) is derived from a common orthogonal projection procedure, providing a rational illustration for its use in time-series factor modeling.
+Note that $\bM_1$ in (\ref{m1}) is the same as equations (10)-(11) in \cite{wang2018} because {the same factor assumption is used.} However, $\bM_1$ in (\ref{m1}) is derived from a common orthogonal projection procedure, providing a rational illustration for its use in time-series factor modelling. {Note that the matrix $\bM_1$ used to estimate $\bA_1$ is fundamentally different from the $\wh\bM_1$ of \cite{yu2022} and the $\wh\bM_R$ of \cite{chenfan2023} because the covariances between all pairs of $(\by_{i,t},\by_{j,t-k})$, for $1\leq i,j\leq p_2$, are used in (\ref{m1}) while only the covariances $\Cov(\by_{i,t})$, for each $1\leq i\leq p_2$, are used in \cite{yu2022} and \cite{chenfan2023}.}